casics/nostril/README.md

 Nostril ignores numbers, spaces and punctuation characters embedded in the input string.
 This was a design decision made for practicality &ndash; it makes Nostril a bit easier to use.
 If, for your application, non-letter characters indicates a string that is definitely nonsense, then you may wish to test for that separately before passing the string to Nostril.

+Please see the [docs](docs/explanations/README.md) subdirectory for more information about Nostril and its operation.

 🎯 Performance
 --------------